influxdata/docs-v2/content/v2.0/query-data/flux/geo/shape-geo-data.md

 ## Rename latitude and longitude fields
-Use [`map()`](/v2.0/reference/flux/stdlib/built-in/transformations/map/) to rename existing latitude and longitude fields keys using other names.
+Use [`map()`](/v2.0/reference/flux/stdlib/built-in/transformations/map/) to rename existing latitude and longitude fields using other names.

 ```js
 from(bucket: "example-bucket")